comp-methods-fsu-2021/computational-methods-course/exercises/09-mining.md

 Install the Topic Modeling Tool according to its quick start guide.
 Run a few trials of topic models, using different numbers of topics.
 Find a set that seems to capture some pattern of variance between your texts.

+### 4. Identify reference models

+This is the most hard-to-pin-down aspect of the exercise.
+As Underwood makes clear, our topics do not make sense in the ether.
+They make sense in the context of models, received from our own scholarly traditions.
+Can you identify some of these models, in a format that you can operationalize?

-### 4. Report
+### 5. Report

 Write a brief blog-style description of your preliminary results, and post to your website.